-This Korean scallion pancake recipe is easy to make and is always a big crowd-pleaser.
-It works as a hearty snack, an appetizer, or a side dish to a Korean or Asian meal.
+This Korean scallion pancake (pa jun) recipe is easy to make and is always a big crowd-pleaser.
+It works as a hearty snack, an appetizer, or a side dish in a Korean or Asian meal.

-As with most Korean recipes and dishes, you can tweak it to your own tastes—many people I know have their own versions of pa jun, and they're all delicious.
-It's frankly difficult to make a bad batch of scallion pancakes, since they work well with many different vegetables and even with different ratios of batter to scallions (in other words, more batter and fewer scallions, or less batter and more scallions and other vegetables).
+As with most Korean recipes and dishes, you can tweak it to your own tastes—many people have their own delicious versions of pa jun.
+It's frankly difficult to make a bad batch of scallion pancakes.
+They work well with many different vegetables and even with different ratios of batter to scallions (in other words, more batter and fewer scallions, or less batter and more scallions and other vegetables).

-If I have time, I like to add sliced red chili peppers and white onions to my pa jun (you might also see it written in English as pajeon or pachon).
-Carrots, zucchini, mushrooms, and kimchi are also popular fillings for Korean scallion pancakes.
+You can add sliced red chili peppers and white onions to pa jun.
+Carrots, zucchini, mushrooms, and kimchi are also popular additions to Korean scallion pancakes.

 - 2 cups flour

 - 2 eggs, beaten

 - 1 bunch scallions, halved and cut into 2- to 3-inch lengths

 - 1 teaspoon salt